The Original Fun Fair from 1975

 One of the park's biggest structures was the Skeeball Barn which was added in 1978, and was designed to be a pathway into and out of Fun Fair through the giant building full of Skeeball games and tempting prizes.

-For the 1978 season, the new Americana Music Hall was added to the back edge of the area where a pathway connecting Fun Fair to the Fountain area had been added in 1976.
+Also for the 1978 season, the new Americana Music Hall was added to the back edge of the area where a pathway connecting Fun Fair to the Fountain area had been added in 1976.
 This new show venue offered an indoor, air conditioned facility that the park had been lacking.

 Over the seasons, major new rides were added to the Fun Fair area, replacing some of the original smaller attractions which were relocated or removed.
 In 1983, the addition of Freefall required the removal of the Tilt-A-Whirl and the Rotor.
 The new state of the art thrill ride was a huge draw for the park and a real marquis attraction.